Courses:

 Choose three from the following:

-This course focuses on spreadsheet modeling to support decision making by organization in service industries, such as healthcare, banking, distribution, and education.
-Students develop critical thinking and problem-solving skills to address real-world problems.
+This course focuses on spreadsheet modeling to support decision making by organizations in service industries, such as healthcare, banking, distribution, and education.
+Students develop critical thinking and problem solving skills to address real-world problems.
 The spreadsheet modeling capability acquired is highly practical for managers and administrators.
-Course topics cover display charts, data exploration, decision-making logic, reference functions, financial impact of loans and investments, project management, what-if analysis, goal seek, visual basic programming, and other advanced tools.
+Course topics cover display charts, data exploration. decision-making logic, reference functions, financial impact of loans and investments, project management, what-if analysis, goal seek. visual basic programming, and other advanced tools.

 Duration: 7 weeks